 Additionally, medical providers are able to treat stroke with surgical interventions.
 Thrombectomy is a procedure where a catheter is inserted into a blocked blood vessel and used to suck out the clot to restore blood flow.
 Thrombolysis is another procedure where the clot is broken up directly in the vessel to restore blood flow.
 Again, with these surgical interventions timing is of the essence to prevent permanent brain damage from the stroke.

-If you have suffered a hemorrhagic stroke with bleeding in or around your brain, then you’ll be given medication to reduce the effects of bleeding and may need to undergo a surgical procedure to repair a burst blood vessel.
+If you have suffered a hemorrhagic stroke with bleeding in or around your brain.
+And then you’ll be given medication to reduce the effects of bleeding and may need to undergo a surgical procedure to repair a burst blood vessel.

 In addition to the treatment of an acute stroke, your doctor may prescribe cholesterol-lowering medications, anti-hypertensive medications, antiplatelet drugs, or anticoagulants that help prevent a stroke from ever happening in the first place.

 If you believe you or someone you loved suffered a stroke and didn’t receive proper care, you should contact VSCP LAW today for a free case evaluation.
 During their legal careers the attorneys at VSCP LAW have helped to secure numerous seven and eight figure recoveries in stroke medical malpractice cases.
 These awards have been crucial in compensating stroke victims for their significant injuries and costly ongoing care.

 Each state has its legal limitations for the time periods during which people are allowed to sue for misdiagnosis or malpractice.
 An experienced legal team like VSCP LAW will help guide stroke victims and their families through the legal process.